apigee/ansible-install/README.md

 repository at software.apigee.com and the file transfer service at sftp.apigee.com.
 - `apigee_license_path`: The path to the license file provided by Apigee for on-premises deployment.
 If an absolute path, this may be located anywhere on the local filesystem.
-If a bare filename, the license file must be copied to the files subdirectory of the apigee-edge role.
+If a bare filename, the license file must be copied to `roles/apigee-edge-/files`.
 - `apigee_admin_email`: The email of the Apigee Edge admin user.
 - `apigee_admin_password`: The password of the Apigee Edge admin user.
 - `apigee_organization_name`: The name of the organization to create.